 Lemn Sissay MBE presents our BBC Radio 4 Charity Appeal

-The writer and actor Lemn Sissay will present our BBC Radio 4 Charity Appeal on Sunday October 1st at 7:54am and 9:26pm, and again on Thursday October 5th at 3:27pm.
+Listen out this Sunday, as the writer and actor Lemn Sissay presents our BBC Radio 4 Charity Appeal at 7:54am and 9:26pm, and again on Thursday October 5th at 3:27pm.

 Lemn, who is Chancellor of the university of Manchester, grew up in state care in the UK in the 1970s.
 As a poet, writer and playwright, much of his work in adulthood has told the story of his search for his birth parents.